fyc1007261/fyc1007261.github.io/_pages/about.md

 **I am looking for postdoc opportunities starting Summer/Fall 2026**.

-My projects mainly focus on achieving **safety (predictability in performance) and security** in resource-constrained systems, including traditional distributed systems and real-time cyber-physical systems (CPS).
+My projects mainly focus on achieving **safety (timely execution of critical tasks)** and **security** in resource-constrained systems, including traditional distributed systems and real-time cyber-physical systems (CPS).
 My past and present projects include but are not limited to:
 - Ensuring data confidentiality and integrity across memory tiers *(VeriDB and UEM)*
 - Byzantine fault-resilient cyber-physical systems *(GeoShield)*
 - Scheduling-based side channels in IoT/embedded platforms *(STAMP)*